 Tips for the Road

-Before looking down the road, remember that there are 3 financial goals that you should work on throughout your life.
+Before looking down the road, remember that there are 3 financial targets that you should work on for your savings throughout your life.

-Always keep working on these goals in different ways all your life.
+Always keep working towards these targets in different ways all your life.

 For an emergency fund

 For compound growth of the protected cash

 Protected from lawsuits and bankruptcy

 Strive to acquire and own assets that generate cashflow to you every month or every quarter or at least every year.